datastax/ruby-driver/README.md

 * JRuby 1.6 is not officially supported, although 1.6.8 should work, if you're stuck in JRuby 1.6.8 try and see if it works for you.
 * Because the driver reactor is using `IO.select`, the maximum number of tcp connections allowed is 1024.

+## Credits

+This driver is based on the original work of [Theo Hultberg](https://github.com/iconara) on [cql-rb](https://github.com/iconara/cql-rb/), which will be discontinued.
+The development effort to provide an up to date, high performance, full featured Ruby Driver for Apache Cassandra will continue on this project.

 ## Copyright